python/cpython/Doc/tutorial/introduction.rst

 ------------------

 The :keyword:`while` loop is example of a repeating cycle.
-It performs a block of code over as long as the condition is fulfilled.
+It performs a block of code continuously as long as the condition is fulfilled.
 The test used in the example is a simple comparison you might know from arithmetics.
 Fulfilled condition have the value ``True``.
 Unfulfilled condition have the value ``False``::